Explorer 35: Electron and Proton Detectors

 Three EON type 6213 Geiger–Müller tubes (GM1, GM2, and GM3) and a silicon solid-state detector (SSD) provided measurements of solar X-rays (GM1 only, between 2 and 12 A) and charged particles in the vicinity of the Moon.
 GM1 and GM3 measured electrons of energies greater than 48 to 50 keV and protons of energy greater than 740 to 820 keV, while GM2 was shielded by a cap with approximately 1 gram per cm^{2} (limiting its response to protons of energies greater than about 55 MeV).
 The SSD output was discriminated at four thresholds: (1) PN1, which detected protons between 0.32 and 6.3 MeV, (2) PN2, which detected protons between 0.48 and 3.0 MeV, (3) PN4, which detected alpha particles between 2 and 10.2 MeV, and (4) PN3, which was sensitive to particles of Z greater than 3, including carbon-12 between 0.58 and 9.5 MeV per nucleon, nitrogen-14 between 0.514 and 13.9 MeV per nucleon, and oxygen-16 between 0.466 and 18.8 MeV per nucleon.
 GM1 and SSD were oriented perpendicular to the spacecraft spin axis, GM2 was oriented parallel to the spin axis, and GM3 was oriented antiparallel to the spin axis.
 Data from GM1, PN1, and PN4 were divided into data from quadrants oriented with respect to the Sun (sectors I, II, III, and IV were centered 180°, 270°, 0°, and 90° away from the Sun, respectively).
-Data were read out every 82- or 164-seconds, and the experiment performance was normal.
+Data were read out every 82 or 164seconds, and the experiment's performance was normal.

 Energetic Particle

 This experiment consisted of a 12 cm Neher-type ionization chamber and two Lionel type 205 HT Geiger–Müller tubes (GM).
 The ion chamber responded omnidirectionally to electrons above 0.7 MeV and protons above 12 MeV.
 Both GM tubes were mounted parallel to the spacecraft spin axis.
 GM tube 1 detected electrons above 45 keV that were scattered off a gold foil.
 The acceptance cone for these electrons had a 70« full-angle and an axis of symmetry that was 20« off the spacecraft spin axis.
 GM tube 2 responded to electrons and protons above 22 and 300 keV, respectively, in an acceptance cone of 70° full-angle centered at the spacecraft spin axis.
 Both GM tubes responded omnidirectionally to electrons and protons of energies above 2.5 and 50 MeV, respectively.
-Pulses from the ion chamber and counts from each GM tube were accumulated for 39.72-seconds and read out every 40.96-seconds.
+Pulses from the ion chamber and counts from each GM tube were accumulated for 39.72 seconds and read out every 40.96 seconds.
 In addition, the time between the first ion chamber pulses in an accumulation period was also telemetered.
 This experiment performed well initially.